dannguyen/aws-textract-pdf-to-csv-demo/examples/fbi-nics/README-fbi-nics.md

 <img src="assets/images/fbi-nics-regular-zoom-first-columns-pdf.png" alt="fbi-nics-regular-zoom-first-columns-pdf.png">

-Take particular notice of how the commas can become hard, even to the human eye, to differentiate from a decimal point.
-It's understandable that Textract, having no context about this data, would assume some of these fuzzy commas to be decimal points.
+Notice in particular how the commas become a fuzzy pixelated mess and difficult to differentiate from a decimal point.
+If Textract is trying to OCR an image like this, then it's unsurprising that it would mistake some of the commas for decimal points – remember that Textract's AI/machine-learning still can't "read" the document and glean the basic overall context about the FBIand its data, in the way that even a 2nd-grade child could.

 To further support my hypothesis, here's how ABBYY FineReader for MacOS did on the FBI NICs PDF: